Welcome to ApproachAvoid.com

 Journey: A map will show a journey that a person goes on within an experience.
 This can be a whole experience or just a specific aspect of one.
 For business mapping services, we have customers, patients, employees, students, citizens, and fans.
 As an example, a customer journey map can include the whole experience a customer goes through with your organization or it can be specific area of the journey (ex. the ordering process, a time frame, etc.).
 Another example can be a product launch and one or various touchpoints you need to focus on.

 Touchpoints: At Approach Avoid, we consider every input that a human brain receives through the 5 senses a touchpoint.
 Since the amount of inputs to the human brain is staggering, we will focus on the major inputs.
-Examples of touchpoints for a customer can include specific types of advertising, a website, employee interaction, a product display, an email, physical or digital checkout, waiting time, etc. Touchpoints can be divided into both Physical Touchpoints and Digital Touchpoints.
+Examples of touchpoints for a customer can include specific types of advertising, pricing, a website, employee interaction, a product display, an email, physical or digital checkout, waiting time, etc. Touchpoints can be divided into both Physical Touchpoints and Digital Touchpoints.
 Digital Touchpoints are those that we encounter online.

 Stages: For a map, on the top, there will be phases that the person goes through on their journey.
-For a customer map, some examples can include:
+For a customer journey map, some examples can include:

 Awareness